Comprehensive Guide to Vaccines and Immunization Schedule for Babies

 Delicious spices: turmeric, cloves

 We at EuroKids are strong proponents of children getting vaccinated on time.
 A child’s immune system is not fully developed at birth.
 Thus, babies face an increased risk of becoming infected and seriously ill.
-How vaccination helps is, it protects your baby by helping build up their natural defenses.
+How vaccination helps is, it protects your baby by helping build up their natural defences.